Watch the video about User Centered Design Services:

 - Control Building Conceptual Design – We conduct a high-level look at new or retrofit control building projects to ensure that all the site needs are considered and Best Practices are incorporated into the design.
 We develop an overall scope, vision and direction for the project.

-- Alarm Management Services – We offer a complete line of services to improve the performance of your plant alarm system.
-Through a detailed assessment of your alarm management philosophy and alarm management practices we identify opportunities and methods to reduce standing and nuisance alarms, resulting in fewer operator errors.
-This, in turn, leads to reductions in near misses, incidents and accidents.
+- Alarm Management Services – We offer a complete line of services to improve the performance of your plant alarm system that will reduce near misses, incidents and accidents.
+Through a detailed assessment of your alarm management philosophy and alarm management practices, we identify opportunities and methods to reduce standing and nuisance alarms, resulting in fewer operator errors.

 - Automation Upgrade Consultation – UCDS automation consultation will give you a vendor-neutral evaluation of your opportunities for improvement in control technology.

-- Architect and Vendor selection – We bring our extensive experience to aid in evaluating and selecting Architects, instrumentation and controls companies, I&E contractors, graphics implementers, advanced application software, operations and business support software, control consoles and furniture, overview screens, and plant communications equipment.
+- Architect and Vendor selection – We utilize our extensive experience to aid in the evaluation and selection of architects, instrumentation and controls companies, I&E contractors, graphics implementers, advanced application software, operations and business support software, control consoles and furniture, overview screens, and plant communications equipment.

 - Expert Witness – We offer our expertise to assist you in addressing your legal issues.
-In 2000 we represented a major Refiner and helped the legal council understand Industrial Practices and the role of human error in a critical incident.
+In 2000, we represented a major Refiner and expanded the legal council’s understanding of industrial practices and the role of human error in a critical incident.

 - Workshops – UCDS can offer workshops in most of the subject areas we specialize in, including ASM Best Practices, Situational Awareness, Human-Computer Interface design, Alarm system management, and control building design.
 These workshops are an excellent way to introduce these concepts to your organization, educate stakeholders, and help form a vision for future plant improvement.

-- Job Task Analysis – We use an analytical process to determine the specific behaviors required of humans in operator-machine systems.
-We determine the detailed performance required of people and equipment, as well as the effects of environmental conditions, malfunctions and other unexpected events on both.
+- Job Task Analysis – We use an analytical processto determine the specific human behaviors required in operator-machine systems.
+We create a detailed determination of the performance requirements for both people and equipment, as well as the how environmental conditions, malfunctions and other unexpected events impact them.
 Within each task to be performed by people, we analyze the behavioral steps in terms of 1) information presented to, and received by, the workers; 2) their processing of that information (and previously stored information, goals, intentions, etc.) to interpret the system status and to decide what action, if any, to take; and 3) required worker inputs to the system (which includes other workers as well as the equipment).